mminer237/fruitorvegetable/_items/tomato.md

 case_dicta: false
 image: assets/images/tomatoes.jpg
 ---
+> Intelligence is knowing a tomato is a fruit.
+> Wisdom is knowing not to put it in a fruit salad.

 Ah, tomatoes.
 [This is the most asked-about plant by a large margin.](https://trends.google.com/trends/explore?geo=US&q=is%20corn%20a%20fruit%20or%20a%20vegetable,is%20a%20tomato%20a%20fruit%20or%20a%20vegetable,is%20a%20pumpkin%20a%20fruit%20or%20a%20vegetable,is%20a%20cucumber%20a%20fruit%20or%20a%20vegetable,is%20an%20avocado%20a%20fruit%20or%20a%20vegetable) It seems everyone is confused about whether a tomato is a fruit or a vegetable.

 It is often said that a tomato is technically a fruit and that people calling it a vegetable are repeating uneducated beliefs.
 However, these people themselves tend to just be parroting what they have heard.
 Botanically, a tomato is the fruit of the plant, however this does not make it wrong to call it a vegetable.